 We do not accept more than one application per 12-month period.
 If you have any questions regarding when your organization is eligible to resubmit an application for funding, please email us and a member of our team will be happy to assist you.

-If after reading the eligibility requirements and funding considerations, you are interested in applying for the Open Door Grants program, we welcome you to submit an online narrative application (there is no Letter of Interest).
+If after reading the eligibility requirements and funding considerations, you are interested in applying for the Open Door Grants program, we welcome you to submit an online narrative application (a pre-conversation is not necessary to apply).

 All applications are reviewed holistically.
 Applications are reviewed on several criteria; you can learn more about our funding considerations here.

-In using a racial equity lens in our grantmaking, Open Door Grants are especially focused on supporting organizations whose leadership reflects the communities they serve, and organizations engaged in diversity, equity and inclusion practices, programs and/or initiatives.
+In using a racial equity lens in our grantmaking, Open Door Grants are especially focused on supporting organizations whose leadership reflects the demographic composition and lived experiences of the communities they serve, and organizations engaged in diversity, equity and inclusion practices, programs and/or initiatives.

-In addition to those criteria, the Foundation aims to maintain a diverse funding portfolio and considers a variety of other factors such as commitment to diversity, equity and inclusion, budget size, geographic area served, service population and mission, when determining which applicants are selected for investment.
+In addition to those criteria, the Foundation aims to maintain a diverse funding portfolio and considers a variety of other factors, such as: budget size, geographic area served, service population and mission, when determining which applicants are selected for investment.

 Open Door Grants is piloting Community Directed Grantmaking, a practice of sharing grantmaking responsibility with community members outside of TBF staff and board.
 Applications will be reviewed by a mix of internal staff reviewers and external reviewers.
-Our ambition is to deepen and expand this practice moving forward to inform all the grants made in this program, as we strive to allocate resources in partnership with individuals most proximate to the challenges and opportunities in the communities we serve.
+Our ambition is to deepen and expand this practice moving forward to have community members inform all the grants made in this program.
+We strive to allocate resources in partnership with individuals most proximate to the challenges and opportunities in the communities we serve.

 Due to the volume of requests, site visits and meetings are not part of the evaluation process; however, a member of our grant review team may reach out to your organization to request a phone call in the event she/he/they have additional questions about your application.